-- 1. The meeting was called to order at 10:05 a.m. by Bruce Ardelt, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
-A roll call was conducted.
-A sign-in sheet was circulated.
-A quorum was present. - 3.
+- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Mark Dennis in conformance with the Wisconsin Open Meeting Law. - 2.
+A sign-in sheet was distributed.
+A quorum was not present. - 3.
 The committee reviewed the current roster.
 A quorum was present.
-Move Lance Burke from the Employee side to the Employer side.
-Bruce Ardelt announced he is retiring and will send a replacement to the spring 2020 meeting.